Data Centers in Zagreb

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Croatia does not offer specific tax incentives for data center construction or IT equipment procurement.
-The financial environment operates under the standard 25% VAT and corporate tax regulations without special abatements for the industry.
+Tax Advantage For Data Centers: Croatia does not offer targeted tax incentives for data center investment or operations.
+The primary financial considerations are the standard corporate tax rates and the 25% Value-Added Tax (VAT) applied to services.

 Natural Disaster Risk

-Croatia has a Low risk profile for natural disasters, with an INFORM score of 2.5 as of September 2025.
-This low-risk rating provides a stable operating environment for critical infrastructure.
+Croatia has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+This indicates a stable environment for critical infrastructure.